Ellingham, Norfolk: St. Mary's Church

 Ellingham's parish church is dedicated to Saint Mary and dates from the Nineteenth Century.
+St. Mary's is located on Geldeston Road and has been Grade I listed since 1960.

 St. Mary's has good examples of Nineteenth and Twentieth Century stained glass depicting the Annunciation, Christ the Shepherd and the Parable of the Sower with St. Mary's tower in the background, installed by Reginald Bell with further depictions of the Adoration of the Magi by Charles Eamer Kempe and Naomi and Ruth by Ward and Hughes.

 Ellingham Hall

 Ellingham Hall is an Eighteenth Century manor house built in the Georgian style and was first inhabited Rev. William Johnson.
 Today, the hall operates as an organic farm, wedding venue and shooting venue.
-Today, the hall is owned by Vaughan Smith who infamously offered refuge to Julian Assange between 2010 and 2011.